Zaika of Kensington is part of the Tamarind Collection, which also owns the world’s first Michelin starred Indian restaurant, Tamarind of Mayfair.

-The menu is inspired by Awadhi cuisine, one of India’s finest, and is well represented here.
+The menu is inspired by Awadhi cuisine, one of India’s finest, and it is well represented here.
 Dishes are served in small copper pans.
-(Copper used to be the preferred material for cooking in India, due to its anti-bacterial, medicinal, and excellent heat conducting properties.)
+Copper used to be the preferred material for cooking in India, due to its anti-bacterial, medicinal, and excellent heat conducting properties.

-The Dal Makhni (slow cooked black lentils) was excellent.
-The famous version at the well known Bukhara in New Delhi is the yardstick to measure this by and this one comes quite close, being perhaps just a tad sweeter.
+The Dal Makhni, made with slow cooked black lentils, butter and cream, was excellent.
+The famous version at well known Bukhara in New Delhi is the yardstick by which to measure a good dal makhni, and this one comes quite close, being perhaps just a tad sweeter.

-The Ghosht Dum Biryani was a lamb biryani cooked under a pastry covering.
-The pastry was lovely and light and the biryani was delicious.
+Ghosht Dum Biryani was a lamb biryani cooked under a light pastry covering.
+Packed full of flavours, the biryani was prepared with a light fragrant rice, spices and very tender lamb cubes.

-Chocolate with cinnamon and cardamom and sweet jellies were served complimentary at the end of meal.
+Chocolate with cinnamon and cardamom and sweet jellies came with the bill.

 It is always an absolute pleasure to dine at Zaika.
-The staff are warm and friendly and the manager, Jiten is a lovely person who runs the restaurant very well and is largely the reason we will keep returning to Zaika.
+The staff are warm and friendly and the manager, Jiten is a wonderful person who is extremely efficient at overseeing the smooth running of a very busy restaurant, and the reason we will keep returning to Zaika.

 1 Kensington High Street